 Do the best that you can to not skip meals.
 If you continue to eat, you’ll feel better, heal faster, and will have more strength.

-You'll need to take extra precautions to keep your mouth clean while you are recovering from wisdom teeth removal surgery.
-The day of your surgery, don't do any rinsing.
+You’ll need to take extra precautions to keep your mouth clean while you aare recovering after wisdom tooth removal surgery.
+The day of your surgery, don’t do any rinsing.
 While you can brush your teeth, rinse gently.
 The next day, you should start rinsing out your mouth with a saltwater solution 5–6 times per day.
 You should continue this technique until the healing process has been finished.

 Some people notice bruising or skin discoloration that follows swelling.
 This discoloration could be yellow, blue, black, or even green in color, and it is simply due to the blood that is spreading under the tissues.
-It usually occurs 2–3 days after surgery, and it is a normal occurrence.
+It usually occurs 2–3 days after wisdom tooth removal, and it is a normal occurrence.
 The use of moist heat can help this discoloration to subside.

 Other Potential Complications